Compressive Sampling of Ensembles of Correlated Signals

-In all of the experiments in this section, we generate the unknown rank-$R$ matrix $\x_0$ by the multiplication of a tall $M \times R$, and a fat $R \times W$ Gaussian matrices.
-Our objective is to recover a batch of $M = 100$ signals, with $W = 1024$ samples taken in a given window of time using Architecture 2.
+In all of the experiments in this section, we generate the unknown rank-$R$ matrix $\mX_0$ synthetically by multiplying tall $M \times R$, and fat $R \times W$ Gaussian matrices.
+Our objective is to recover a batch of $M = 100$ signals, with $W = 1024$ samples taken in a given window of time using the sampling architecture in Figure \ref{fig:Rand-dem}.
+We take $P = 1$ or $N=M$ for all these experiments, and the results hint that $P>1$ or $N>M$ in Theorem \ref{thm:Exact-rec} is only a technical requirement due to the proof technique.
 We will use the following parameters to evaluate the performance of the sampling architecture:

-where the oversampling factor is the ratio between the combined sampling rate of all the ADCs in Figure \ref{fig:RD-Rand-dem}, and the degrees of freedom in rank-$R$ matrix of samples $\x_0$.
+where the oversampling factor is the ratio between the cumulative sampling rate, and the inherent unknowns in $\mX_0$.
 The successful reconstruction is declared when the relative error obeys